jlian/johnlian.net/content/posts/tracking-expand-spot-bird-button/index.md

 - birds
 - wildlife
 featured_image: "bird-in-branches.jpeg"
-description: "Focus-and-recompose, but with real-time tracking"
+description: "Focus-and-recompose, but with real-time tracking."
 ---

 The Sony α6700's subject recognition feels magical until the bird is small in frame or the background is busy.
 Then "Wide + Bird" starts looking like a coin flip.
 If you've been frustrated by this, you're not alone[^reddit].